codegrits/CodeGRITS/Document.md

   above, the real screen resolution is (1536\*1.25, 864\*1.25) = (1920, 1080).
 - `java_version` will be replaced by `python_version` in PyCharm, etc.
 - All `path` attributes in the data start with `/` are relative to `project_path`, otherwise they are absolute paths.
+  Sometimes the path is empty, which means the data is irrelevant to any file or not successfully tracked.

 ---